 When you start Teams, your machine won't be able to pull your credentials from your Office 365 Enterprise account or any of your other Office applications.
 Instead, you'll see a prompt asking you for SFA or MFA (depending on your company's settings).
 Once you enter your credentials, you won't be required to provide them again; from that point on, Teams automatically starts whenever you're working on the same machine.

 There's no way to switch user accounts once you've completed modern authentication if you're using a domain-joined computer (for example, if your tenant has enabled Kerberos).
 If you're not working on a domain-joined computer, you can switch accounts.

-To sign out of Teams, click your profile picture in the bottom left corner, then select Log out.
+To sign out of Teams, click your profile picture at the top of the app, then select Sign out.
 You can also right-click the app icon in your taskbar then select Log out.
 Once you sign out of Teams, you need to enter your credentials again to launch the app.

 Modern authentication is available for every organization that uses Teams, so if you're not able to complete the process, there might be something wrong with your domain or your company's Office 365 Enterprise account.
 Your best bet is to get in touch with your IT admin for more information and next steps.

 For more information, see Why am I having trouble signing in to Microsoft Teams?